-Students must pass a physical examination given by the school physician, school nurse practitioner,

-- Students may not practice with any school athletic team until the above-mentioned items are completed and signed by the school physician. - Students must maintain academic eligibility and be enrolled in physical education to participate in interscholastic athletics. - Students must abide by all rules and regulations in the Parent/Student Athletic Handbook.
+- Students must pass a physical examination given by the school physician, school nurse practitioner, or private physician.
+If a parent chooses to take a child to a private physician, the Health Appraisal Form can be downloaded from the Athletics page on the school website www.svsabers.org.
+Return the completed form to the middle school or high school nurse. - Students may not practice with any school athletic team until the above-mentioned items are completed and - signed by the school physician. - Students must maintain academic eligibility and be enrolled in physical education to participate in interscholastic athletics. - Students must abide by all rules and regulations in the Parent/Student Athletic Handbook.